-Man's sex abuse acquittal shows challenges for prosecutors
+Man's Sex Abuse Acquittal Shows Challenges for Prosecutors

 The acquittal of a New York foster father charged with sexually abusing boys in his care shows the challenges prosecutors face in proving abuse allegations.
-Six young men testified Cesar Gonzales-Mugaburu sexually abused them in his Long Island home.
+FILE - This undated file photo provided by the Suffolk County District Attorney's office in Riverhead, N.Y., shows foster parent Cesar Gonzales-Mugaburu.

 Add your comments below